venkatasrinivas8688/appointment_booking/README.md

 1) For developing the Appointment Booking Application, I have used react vite for frontend development.
 2) For styling purpose I have used Tailwind css.
 3) The developed application will be responsive to modile/Tablet/Desktops devices.
-4) Here i have taken the dummy data for rendering the doctor details and,I have used local storage for storing doctors and user information across the page refresh the data will be persist.
+4) Here i have taken the dummy data for rendering the doctor details,I have used local storage for storing doctors and user information across the page refresh the data will be persist.

 //Tools/Libraries I have used